Conservation Pioneers and Leaders

 Conservation Pioneer Award Recipient 1999

-In 1953 she organized the first public meeting in Peterborough seeking to beautify and preserve the banks of the Otonabee River and Jackson Creek that had long been abused through industrial use.
+In 1953 Christine organized the first public meeting in Peterborough to explore ways to beautify and preserve the banks of the Otonabee River and Jackson Creek.
 She was appointed to the City of Peterborough’s first Parks Board in 1959.
-During that time, the group had also started investigating the Conservation Authorities program, which they learned was designed to address environmental issues on a watershed basis.
+During that time, the group had also started investigating the Conservation Authorities program.

 Conservation Pioneer Award Recipient 2002

-Hal Hooke, former General Manager of the Otonabee Region Conservation Authority, was awarded the prestigious Conservation Pioneer Award by Conservation Ontario in 2002.
+In 2002, Conservation Ontario presented Hal Hooke, former General Manager of the Otonabee Region Conservation Authority, with the Conservation Pioneer Award.

 Conservation Pioneer Award Recipient 2003